pravega/pravega/documentation/src/docs/controller-service.md

 #### Stream Configuration
  Stream configuration is stored against the StreamConfiguration key in the metadata table.
 The value against this key has the Stream configuration serialized and persisted.
 A
- Stream configuration contains Stream policies that need to be enforced.
+ Stream configuration contains Stream policies that need to be enforced and the Stream Tags associated with the Stream.
  [Scaling policy](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/ScalingPolicy.java) and [Retention policy](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/RetentionPolicy.java) are supplied by the application at the time of Stream creation and enforced by Controller by monitoring the rate and size of data in the Stream.
+ The Stream Tags too can be specified by the application at the time of Stream creation.

    - The Scaling policy describes if and when to automatically scale is based on incoming traffic conditions into the Stream.
 The policy supports two flavors - _traffic as the rate of Events per second_ and _traffic as the rate of